 Allied/Nationwide also offers great discounts for customers who bundle their home and auto insurance packages.

-Part 5 of 7: States licensed to sell insurance in
+States where Allied/Nationwide is licensed to sell insurance

 Allied/Nationwide insurance is available in most states.
 Car insurance is available in 46 states, plus Washington D.C.
 The only states where you cannot purchase Allied/Nationwide auto insurance are Alaska, Hawaii, Louisiana, and Massachusetts.